Interview of Thomas Rouvillain, by Olivier Sebillotte (Aspic Technologies)

 I was excited and had a lot to think.
 360 audio mix means new feels, new habits to discover or create!

-In a 360 movie – beside being immerged in the scene with 3D vision- the spectator decides at any moment where she/ he look at.
+In a 360 movie – beside being immerged in the scene with 3D vision- the spectator decides at any moment where she/he looks at.
 The director is no longer able to impose his/her point of view.
 Therefore, new ways to draw attention are required.
 Spatialized sound is fitted for the job.

 Synthetic binaural listening finally exists and that’s great because it (re)opens the scope of possibilities with more room to place audio sources.

 Alteration’s soundtrack blends two approaches – object based and ambisonics – can you elaborate?

 An ambisonic source depicts a landscape where sounds are spatialized.
 The rendering accuracy depends on encoding and decoding quality.
 To save on CPU load, encoders frequently use first-order ambisonic algorithms, which leads to a blurry spatialization.
 For the application « Alteration » (available on the Oculus Store) we used ambisonic materials alongside spatialized mono sources using the realtime audio engine of Aspic Cinematic VR.
 These sounds – often assigned to characters – are thus positioned with greater precision compared to pure ambisonics.